Quantum Entanglement of Anyonic Charges and Emergent Spacetime Geometry: Entanglement Structure via Mutual Information in a Disordered Potential

 \subsection{Mutual Information of an Instanton}

 We now investigate how non-local correlations are reflected in the mutual information.
-Figure~\ref{fullMI}(a) shows the mutual information between two boxes, each consisting of five sites along the zigzag edge, plotted as a function of their distance \( x \) from the left end of the ribbon.
-Whenever a box contains a fractional charge \( e/2 \), corresponding to a site where the occupation number \( \delta n_{m,\uparrow} \) changes abruptly (see Fig.~\ref{variation}), the mutual information exhibits a pronounced peak as a function of \( x \).
+Figure~\ref{fullMI}(a) shows, in the weak disorder regime, the mutual information between two boxes, each consisting of five sites along the zigzag edge, plotted as a function of their distance \( x \) from the left end of the ribbon.
+The box size is chosen to optimally reveal the behavior of \( M \) as a function of \( x \) and \( y \), while reflecting the fact that semions are localized on the zigzag edges, with their probability density decaying into the bulk within a few lattice constants.
+The horizontal and vertical dimensions of each box are chosen to be comparable to the size of the semions, which sets the relevant length scales of the problem.
+Whenever a box contains a fractional charge \( e/2 \), corresponding to a site where the occupation number \( \delta n_{m,\uparrow} \) changes abruptly (see Fig.~\ref{variation}(b)), the mutual information exhibits a pronounced peak as a function of \( x \).
 Because fractional charges are localized in random positions, the overall profile exhibits a sequence of alternating peaks and valleys.

-In Fig.~\ref{fullMI}(b), we compare mutual information as a function of the vertical distance $\Delta y$ in two cases, depending on whether the horizontal box encloses a fractional charge or not.
+Figure~\ref{fullMI}(b) shows examples of $M(\Delta y)$ vs $\Delta y$ at some selected values of $x$.
+They compare mutual information as a function of the vertical distance $\Delta y$ in two cases, depending on whether the horizontal box encloses a fractional charge or not.
 In both cases, each box consists of five sites along a single row, i.e. $\ell = 5$ and \( w = 1 \).
-In the first case, mutual information \( M \) remains small until the regions begin to overlap with opposite zigzag edges at $\Delta y = W-1$, where a pronounced peak emerges.
-In contrast, in the second case, where the boxes do not contain fractional charges at the edges, no such peak is observed in \( M \) as $\Delta y$ increases.
+In the first case, the mutual information \( M \) remains small up to \(\Delta y = W-1\), where a pronounced peak emerges.
+In contrast, in the second case, where the boxes do not contain fractional charges at the edges, no such peak is observed in \( M \) as \( \Delta y \) increases.
+Figure~\ref{fullMI}(b) also shows the disorder-free case, in which no peak is found either.
+In other words, in the absence of semions, no peak appears at \(\Delta y = W-1\) and the edge wave functions do \textit{not} spatially split between opposite edges (see Fig.~\ref{fullMI}(f)).
+Figure~\ref{fullMI}(e) displays the mutual information $M(\Delta y)$ at two values of $x$ in the strong-disorder regime.
+They do {\it not} exhibit a pronounced peak at the edges.
+The absence of semions in the strong-disorder regime is consistent with the observation that the gap in the density of states closes and the topological order is destroyed~\cite{Le_2024}.